-Periodically there will be opportunities for students to perform and to exhibit visual art.
-Students are also encouraged to submit poetry and artwork to Headwaters, the Appalachian Journal of Expressive Arts Therapy.
+Periodically there will be opportunities for students to perform and to exhibit visual art, however, this is not a requirement.

 Is there an expressive arts student organization?

 I have a master's degree but want to specialize my work in Expressive Arts.

 You can apply to the certificate program to be considered and accepted into the Expressive Arts program.
 Applicants must have a Master's degree in a helping profession from a professionally accredited college or university to be considered in the application process.
 For more information on how to apply, please see this page.

 What do I need to major in to be accepted into the Expressive Arts program?

 Many of our students have an interest or talent in a specific area of the arts.
 However, no formal art training or background is required, only a willingness and openness to engage and share in a variety of artistic experiences for growth and healing.
-Applicants must have a Master's degree in a helping profession from a professionally accredited college or university or concurrent enrollment in a Master's level helping profession program at Appalachian State University.
-For more information on how to apply, please see this page.
+Please see specific admissions requirements on the program pages: